mausimus/slang-shaders/bezel/koko-aio/docs-ng.md

         The channels deconvergence offsets
     Deconvergence increases near edges:
         Increase the offsets near screen edge
-    Blur increases near edges when glow/blur is enabled:
+    Blur screen edges
-        When using Glow/Blur feature, the blur increases near screen edge.
+        Screen edges are blurred
     Focused Area:
         The area of the screen that will be in focus (affects previous 2 settings)

 ** RF Noise:**<br>
     Emulates radio frequency noise with a given strength<br>
-    1 produce noise after the Glow/Blur pass, while -1 will move it before it.
+    1 produce noise before the Glow/Blur pass, while -1 will move it after.
     Suggestions:
     If you're blurring the image, is better to use 1.<br>
     If you're glowing the image, prefer -1.<br>